Introducing SoapUI Pro:

 - Click on the run button from the toolbar to start the execution

-- SoapUI will start the execution and finally, shows the test suite execution status
+- SoapUI will start the execution and finally show the test suite execution status

 - It will ask you to select the report type that you wish to create

 - Make the required changes and then click OK to generate a report.
-Now you can see the generated report.
+You can now see the generated report.

-Similarly, we can generate data export report.
-Let us click on the create report icon from the toolbar.
+Similarly, we can generate a data export report.
+Click on the Create Report icon from the toolbar.
 SoapUI Pro will launch the Create Report dialogue window.
 In the dialogue, check all the datasets and change the format to CSV so we can verify the report data with Excel.
-Also, check Generate Header Row check box.
+Also, check the Generate Header Row check box.
 Finally, specify the destination folder where the report has to be saved.
 Look at the following screenshot.

 On OK, SoapUI Pro will generate three files (with the name as shown in the datasets section) in the mentioned location on your hard drive.
-If any errors occurred during execution, error log files also will be created in the same location.
+If any errors occur during execution, error log files will also be created in the same location.

-JUnit Style HTML Report will generate the test results for each test suite and test cases.
-To create HTML report, click on the icon.
-In the Format drop-down, click JUnit-Style HTML report option.
+The JUnit Style HTML Report will generate test results for each test suite and test cases.
+To create an HTML report, click on the icon.
+In the Format drop-down, click the JUnit-Style HTML report option.
 Next, click Single Page if it is not selected already.
 Then specify the destination folder path and click OK.
-The following HTML format report is obtained.
+The following HTML format report can be obtained.

 Feature #4: Coverage Feature in SoapUI Pro

-Coverage feature is used to analyse the covered REST or SOAP services.
-This will be captured during functional testing, mock services testing and so on.
-Coverage status can be checked for a test suite as follows:
+Coverage features are used to analyse the covered REST or SOAP services.
+This will be captured during functional testing and mock service testing.
+Coverage status can be checked for the following test suite:

 - Double click on the test suite name